openfisca/openfisca-doc/source/key-concepts/input_data.md

 ### Data

+Data sets describe multiple people situations.
+It could define a whole population.
-OpenFisca input data can vary from one situation to a whole population.
-This data could come from a survey with aggregated data, data files extracted from a database, etc.
+This data could come from a survey with aggregated data (see [example](https://www.casd.eu/en/source/tax-and-social-incomes-survey/)), data files extracted from a database, etc.

+> For example, a survey usually goes from 50 000 households to 500 000.

 #### CSV data